 In addition to the extra efforts inside of an older schematic capture program to make a multi-channel design work correctly, the user would also often have to do some extra work outside of the application as well.
 This extra work would be managing the schematic tool’s data and configuration files.
 Portability could be a problem with older schematic tools, and sometimes the user would have to manually copy and reconfigure files in order to make the multi-channel work.

 Once this type of manual work is done, the user would have to once again perform a lot of manual verification to make sure that their schematic was still all in one piece and working as expected.
-They would have to make sure that nets were connected across sheets and that links were not broken to library parts or other schematic elements.
+They would have to make sure that nets were connected across sheets and that links were not broken to or other schematic elements.
 I’ve even known some designers who had to manually edit some of these files just to get the results that they wanted.

 All of this extra effort can open the door to problems in your schematic, and that just shouldn’t be.
 A printed circuit does not need any more complications between all of its components, file outputs, and layout considerations.
 Your schematic should be fully contained within the schematic tools that you are using and you should never have to manually reconfigure the different files in order to make it all work together.